all-of-us/workbench/api/doc/action-audit-queries.md

 | ACL | ACCESS_LEVEL |

 ## Example Queries
-These queries are the same for every environment wiht the exception of the BigQuery Dataset and Table names.
+These queries are the same for every environment with the exception of the BigQuery Dataset and Table names.
 The fully qualified table name is of the form `$GCP_PROJECT.$BIGQUERY_DATASET.$TABLE`.
 You'll need appropriate permissions on the project, dataset, and BigQuery service for these to work.